EnzoAgosta/tournament-eval/README.md

 ## Why this exists

 I built this while fine-tuning models for translation.
 Translation is a task with no single correct answer — two fluent translations can both be "right," and a BLEU score won't tell you which one a human would prefer.
-I wanted a way to rank my fine-tunes that didn't cost a fortune in API calls to a single "grader" model, and that didn't quietly inherit that one grader's blind spots.
+I wanted a way to rank my fine-tunes that didn't cost a fortune in API calls to a single "ranker" model, and that didn't quietly inherit that one ranker's blind spots.

-So instead of trusting one judge, I let a panel of models rank each other's work.
+So instead of trusting one ranker, I let a panel of models rank each other's work.
 That turned out to be a more interesting idea than I expected — and getting many different LLMs to actually cooperate cleanly turned out to be most of the work.
 This is both: the ranking methodology, and the plumbing to run it.

 ## The idea

 You have a set of models and a set of tasks where quality is subjective — translation, summarization, style transfer, creative writing.
-There's no gold answer to grade against.
+There's no gold answer to measure against.

 `tournament-eval` runs the evaluation as two passes over a pool of models:

 1. **Generation** — every contestant produces an output for every task.
-2. **Ranking** — every judge ranks the whole field of outputs for each task, with authorship hidden behind aliases (`A`, `B`, `C`...).
+2. **Ranking** — every ranker orders the whole field of outputs for each task, with authorship hidden behind aliases (`A`, `B`, `C`...).

-The contestants and the judges are just two lists you pass in.
+The contestants and the rankers are just two lists you pass in.
 Point them at the **same** pool and you get the circular case — a peer review where the models being ranked are also the ones doing the ranking.
-Point them at **different** pools and you get a panel of trusted graders scoring a field of candidates.
+Point them at **different** pools and you get a panel of trusted rankers scoring a field of candidates.
 Same pipeline either way.

-Each judge ranks independently — no debate, no consensus step, they never see each other's verdicts.
+Each ranker works independently — no debate, no consensus step, they never see each other's rankings.
 You get a set of complete, reasoned rankings; collapsing them into a single result comes later, and it's yours to define.

-## Why peer ranking instead of a single judge
+## Why peer ranking instead of a single ranker

 **Bias becomes a signal, not a problem to hide.**
 When a model overrates a translation that its peers rate poorly, that's a measurable fact about its calibration.
 When it systematically underrates a competitor, that's a visible preference pattern.
 These biases aren't corrected away — they're recorded, and they become part of your dataset.
-A single judge gives you its biases with no way to see them; a panel lets you measure them against each other.
+A single ranker gives you its biases with no way to see them; a panel lets you measure them against each other.

 **No single point of failure.**
 If one model hallucinates, its noise is diluted by the others.
 If one model is biased, that bias is legible against the panel rather than silently baked into every score.